yjyoo773/image-lambda/README.md

 ### Lambda Usage
 I incorporated lambda to extract meta data from image that was being uploaded to S3.
 I was also able to pull the `images.json` from the bucket of S3.
 However, I was unable to push the updated `image.json` back to the bucket.
+Resources I have used were [here](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#putObject-property)

 ### Cloud Watch Log
 ![](./assets/cloud_watch.png)